Content Reviewed by: Tucker Clagett • October.10.2020 Vertified Content

-If you are not in Southern Maryland we can do this via mail or email.
+If you are not in Southern Maryland we can do this via mail or email and phone or Zoom.
 But it is a LOT better to have you come into the office to discuss these formal answers before signing them.

 What is my time limit?

 One week please.
 Two weeks at the most.

 Under the Maryland Rules of Civil Procedure, I need to answer these questions in 30 days (15 days in a District Court case).
 I can usually get an extension from opposing counsel, so that is sort of a “soft” deadline.